Eosinophilic granulomatosis with polyangiitis

 The incidence typically peaks around the 3rd to 4th decade with an annual incidence rate of around 0.24 per 100,000 2.

 Almost all patients have asthma and eosinophilia.
-Patients also have extrapulmonary signs and symptoms such as sinusitis, diarrhoea, skin purpura, and/or arthralgias.
+Patients also have extrapulmonary signs and symptoms such as sinusitis, diarrhea, skin purpura, and/or arthralgias.

 - asthma: present in almost all patients 2